Tobey123/ReconHunter/README.md

 ## To Do

-- Makeing a stealth mode to reduce the noisy of the tool.
+- Making a stealthy mode to reduce the noisy of the tool.